Department: Educational Psychology & Counseling

 In compliance with the Annual Security Report & Fire Safety Report of Campus Security Policy and Campus Crime Statistics Act, California State University, Northridge has made crime-reporting statistics available on-line here.
 Print copies are available by request from the Department of Police Services, the Office for Faculty Affairs, and the Office of Equity and Diversity.

 CSUN is an Equal Opportunity Employer and prohibits discrimination on the basis of race, color, ethnicity, religion, national origin, age, gender, gender identity/expression, sexual orientation, genetic information, medical condition, marital status, veteran status, and disability.
 Our nondiscrimination policy is set forth in CSU Executive Order 1096.
-Reasonable accommodations will be provided for applicants with disabilities who self-disclose by contacting Educational Psychology & Counseling department at [Register to View] .
+Reasonable accommodations will be provided for applicants with disabilities who self-disclose by contacting the Department of Educational Psychology & Counseling (EPC) at [Register to View] .